drufball/yosai/_drafts/the-hunt.md

 Katsumi cocked her head and smiled, showing too many teeth.
 “You grab your bow.
 Hideyo always takes a step backwards.”
 Katsumi turned and began walking back into the woods behind them.
 “I will bring the others.”

 Katsumi took a long stride and spread her arms.
 As she did, the furs that dangled from her shoulders stretched and stiffened into feathers.
 Her arms beat down as her legs and torso shrank and lifted off the ground.
 Taking the form of a hawk, Katsumi flew through the forest with ease.

 <br />  --- <br /> <br />

+Two hours later, the group was climbing the opposite side of the cliff.
+Yoshinobu was already at the top.
+Katsumi had remained in hawk form and flown across.
+Mamoru was scaling the wall with Hideyo hanging from his back.
+Her dwarven form was short by most standards, but clinging to Mamoru's huge frame, she looked like a child.
+Her blond hair tossed fitfully in the wind.

+Chiyoko and Seiji were further down, working past a jagged bulwark of stone jutting from the wall.
+Seiji had just scrambled over the outcropping.

+"Careful lass, the rock is slick and loose."
+As if to emphasize his words, a smattering of lose stones came bouncing down from above.
+Chiyoko could no longer see the knight, perched as she was beneath the stone protrusion.
+She waited for the small rockslides to subside before she continued upwards.

+Chiyoko reached up and back, searching for a solid handhold on the rock above her head.
+She found a narrow crack that ran in the direction she was aiming.
+Jamming the fingers of both hands into the crack, Chiyoko began to edge her way out.
+She used her legs to push against the stone and maintain tension in her arms.
+Chiyoko reached the end of the crack, near the edge of the overhang.
+She lifted one leg over the rock ledge, hooking her heel against the stone.
+She shifted her weight and began to pull herself upwards.

+There was a sharp crack from the stone further up the wall.
+"Shit, look out lass!"
+Chiyoko could hear a large chunk of stone crashing down the cliff.
+She shifted her weight back to her hands and pulled her leg under the overhang just in time to miss a boulder the size of her torso as it careened over the edge.

+As the boulder fell in front of her, Chiyoko heard a second snap and felt the stone beneath her fingers give way under her full weight.
+Chiyoko's stomach somersaulted as she began to fall.

+This wasn't the first time Chiyoko had fallen off a cliff.

+Her back was parallel to the ground as she fell through the air.
+Chiyoko reached for the bow at her waist and drew an arrow smoothly with the other hand.
+She notched and pulled the arrow back with her thumb, twisting to face the large rock falling alongside her. _I really need to find a less painful way to do this_.

+Chiyoko fired towards the rock.
+As the arrow impacted, it ballooned into a sphere of powerful wind, shattering the boulder on impact.
+The wind threw Chiyoko back towards the cliff wall.
+Her shoulder jerked as she caught all her weight on a single arm.
+The handhold held.

+"Yoshinobu quick!
+Chiyoko is falling!
+You have to catch--."

+"I'm fine!"
+Still dangling by one arm, Chiyoko stowed her bow and pulled herself back onto the wall.
+She winced at the pain in her side and shoulder.

+As she searched for new handholds, Chiyoko noticed her breath fogging the air.
+All around her, the damp cliff face was now coated with a thin layer of frost.
+In some areas, there were first-sized chunks of ice embedded in the stone. _My wind shots have never done that before..._

+"Are you sure?
+I heard an explosion."

+"Yeah."
+Chiyoko took one last look at the radius of ice surrounding her. _It must be the altitude or something._ "This time, why don't you stay put until I'm out of the way?"

+<br />  --- <br /> <br />